Dyspareunia: understanding and treating pain during intercourse

 And among the factors of psychological origin, we can distinguish several problems:

-• stress and anxiety, causing nervous tension
+• stress and anxiety, leading to nervous tension

 • lack of arousal and vaginal dryness

-• the fear of pain
+• fear of having just the right amount of pain

-How is dyspareunia treated?
+How can dyspareunia be treated?

 For medical causes, particularly gynecological infections, you'll need to take medication.